Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 ![Equation 14.2.
 Vmax, Organ](../assets/images/part-3/equation-14-2-vmax.png)

-### Protein expression data

-Following from **Equation 14.2**, the effective rate of a protein-mediated process, be it metabolization or transport or binding reaction, is directly dependent on the total amount of the protein in the respective compartment.
-The abundance of proteins in different organs in PK-Sim is calculated from **relative expression** values.
-For each organ, the relative expression defines the concentration of the protein in whole organ   as a fraction of a defined **reference concentration** value.

 <details><summary>DELETED OLD BLOCK</summary>

 # DELETED BEGIN

 By replacing E0, organ by relative expression values erel,organ - times a scaling factor _SF_ µmol/l the absolute _in vivo_ protein concentration is corrected for such that organ specific activity can be rewritten to obtain: